Spiritual guidance powered by AI and grounded in Scripture

 What is righteous anger?

-Righteous anger is described as a noble outburst that is a sign of holiness reacting to evil in a way that is morally right and glorious.
-It is growing, inner anger that is stirred by injustice and indignation, but does not boil over into wrath.
-This type of anger is not about hurting others, but about doing something about injustice.
+Righteous anger is a noble outburst that is a sign of holiness reacting to evil in a way that is morally right and glorious.
+It is growing, inner anger that swells like sap in a tree on a hot day, but it does not boil over into wrath.
+Wrath is a quick temper, malice, or intense anger and indignation that is a shortcut to failure.
+Righteous anger, on the other hand, is a moral response to injustice that leads us to do something about it.

 Ask a new question and get AI Christian answers instantly.